joeirigoyen/MultiAgent-Projects/README.md

-# MultiAgentes
+# Multi-agent projects

-This repository contains a series of activities and documents elaborated during the Multi-Agent System Modelling course.
-There are two main programs within this repository:
+This repository contains a series of activities and documents elaborated during the Multi-Agent Systems Modelling course.
+There are two main projects within this repository:

 ## Actividad Integradora
 This is a warehouse-like simulation where a given number of robots attempt to put a series of boxes in an available deposit cell (*meaning the deposit doesn't contain more than 5 boxes*) in a given area.
 The program utilizes the ***mesa*** package in order to achieve an agent-oriented programming paradigm.
 The simulation can be visualized in a browser by running the **robot_visualizer.py** file.
 Also, it might be visualized in Unity if it's installed in your local machine following these steps: